amarantha-k/cbas/_drafts/5_ddl.md

     DROP DATASET beers;
     DROP DATASET breweries;

-removes the dataset and all contained data.
+This removes the dataset and all contained data.

 ##### Example

     DROP BUCKET beerbucket;

-removes the buckets.
+This removes the buckets.

 ## <a id="Connecting_and_disconnecting">Connecting and Disconnecting</a>

     ConnectStatement ::= "CONNECT" "BUCKET" QualifiedName ( "WITH" RecordValue )? ( "IF" "NOT" "CONNECTED" )?

-The CONNECT statement connects a bucket to CBAS and starts shadowing all datasets that are created on the bucket.
+The CONNECT statement connects a bucket to Analytics and starts shadowing all datasets that are created on the bucket.
-Parameters for the connection can be provided though a parameter record.
+Parameters for the connection can be provided through a parameter record.
-Currently 2 parameters are supported:
+The following two parameters are supported:

-* `password ` a password for the bucket used on the Data Service Nodes and
+- `password ` a password for the bucket used on the Data Service Nodes
-* `timeout ` a connection timeout in ms when connecting to the Data Service Nodes.
+- `timeout ` a connection timeout defined in ms when connecting to the Data Service Nodes

 Both parameters are optional - the default `password` is the empty string and the default `timeout` is the connect timeout used by the Couchbase Java Client.